fireundubh/playwithfire/fallout4/buffout-faqs.md

 ## d3d11.dll

-Some `d3d11.dll` crashes are *definitely* attributable to ENBSeries.
+Some `d3d11.dll` crashes are attributable to ENBSeries with a high degree of confidence.
 For example:

 ```
 PROBABLE CALL STACK: